Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 To test the convergence with respect to the k-point sampling, we need to calculate the total energy for different k-point grid densities.
-The directory `02_convergence` contains input files and script `k_conv.sh` that does this.
+The directory `02_convergence` contains input files and script [:link: k_conv.sh](02_convergence/k_conv.sh) that does this.

 !!! example "Task 2 - Convergence with respect to k-point sampling and cut-off energy"

-    - Run the script and plot the convergence of total energy with respect to k-point sampling.
+    - Understand and run the script, and plot the convergence of total energy with respect to k-point sampling.

         ??? success "Result"
             <figure markdown="span">